rnaveensrinivas/git/progit/02-Git-Basics.md

   ```

 **Creating custom aliases**:
-- You can create aliases for commands that don’t exist by default, like unstaging a file:
+- You can create aliases for commands that don't exist by default, like unstaging a file:
   ```
   $ git config --global alias.unstage 'reset HEAD --'
   ```